se1yu/se1yu/README.md

 -->
 Hello!
 I'm a senior in the Houston area - feel free to look around my non traditional repos
 - 🔭 I’m currently working on Hack Club's Arcade Event!
 So enjoy some not-so-common repositories for things like art, graphics, and ukelele!
-- 🌱 I’m currently learning Design on Figma + Web Development!
+- 🌱 I’m learning Design on Figma + Web Development + getting back into art at the moment!
-- Feel free to connect with me on social platforms at my handle
+- Feel free to connect with me on social platforms at my handle.